qurator-spk/neat/docs/User_Guide.md

 ### 2. User Guide
 #### Technical Requirements
 [neath](https://github.com/qurator-spk/neath) runs locally as a pure HTML+JavaScript webpage in your web browser.
 No software needs to be installed, but JavaScript has to be enabled in the browser.
 Any fairly recent browser should work, but only Chrome and Firefox are tested.
-#### Data input format
+#### Data format
-The input data format is based on the format used in the [GermEval2014 Named Entity Recognition Shared Task](https://sites.google.com/site/germeval2014ner/data).
+The data format is based on the format used in the [GermEval2014 Named Entity Recognition Shared Task](https://sites.google.com/site/germeval2014ner/data).
 Text is encoded as one token per line, with name spans encoded in the BIO-scheme, provided as tab-separated values:
 * the first column contains either a `#`, which signals the source the sentence is cited from, or
 * the token position within the sentence ``>=1``
 * sentence boundaries are indicated by ``0``